alphagov/paste-html-to-govspeak/docs/functionality-overview.md

 paragraphs.

-It is expected that users may copy and paste Govspeak/markdown from example sources that are represented in HTML (eg [How to publish on GOV.UK][]).
+It is expected that users may copy and paste Govspeak/markdown from example sources that are represented in HTML (for example [How to publish on GOV.UK][]).
 Because of this no markdown is escaped when it is within HTML.
-This can impact users who wish to use characters that have a syntactic in Govspeak.
+This can impact users who wish to use characters that have a syntactic meaning in Govspeak.

 If a document author uses text formatting to create semantic meaning (such as headers or lists) this information won't be retained when converting